We are reader-supported. Purchases made through links on our site may earn us a commission. Learn More.

 Chances are you’ll find someone willing to answer your questions, and they’ll be able to tell you exactly what you want to know about video game designer education.

+I still remember emailing a designer from one of my favorite games as a teen.
+They took the time to explain their workflow and career path, which completely shaped how I approached learning game design.
 “What’s the work culture like?
 How much time do you spend doing X or Y?
 Would I be better off pursuing an X degree or taking Y courses?”

 People like to help other people, it’s a human thing, so start tracking some people down and making some moves.